---→ ADOPTER non-religious prior to choosing current religion
+--> ADOPTER non-religious prior to choosing current religion

-Q. Please indicate which of the following BEST describes your CURRENT religious status. n=669 (All respondents excluding the 'non-religious')
+Q. Please indicate which of the following BEST describes your CURRENT religious status. n=669

 Just one in five Australians are active in practising their religion

 The practice of religion

 One in five Australians (20%) are active in the practice of religion (being extremely or significantly involved in worshipping as part of a group).
 Almost one in four (23%) say they identify with a religion but rarely or never worship as part of a group.
 More than half (57%) are not at all active in practising a religion.